pmunts/muntsos/README.txt

-Adding the muntsos_aarch64 crate to an Alire Ada program project transforms said project into one that produces a cross-compiled AArch64 program for MuntsOS, using the system package muntsos-dev-aarch64, which pulls in all of the cross-toolchain components described above.
+Adding the muntsos_aarch64 crate to an Alire Ada program project transforms said project into one that produces a cross-compiled AArch64 program for MuntsOS.
+The muntsos_aarch64 crate depends upon the Linux distribution meta-package muntsos-dev-aarch64 that pulls in the rest of the MuntsOS AArch64 cross-toolchain packages.
 See Application Note #7 for a complete example using the alr command line tool.

-muntsos_aarch64 depends upon the Linux distribution meta-package muntsos-dev-aarch64 that pulls in the rest of the MuntsOS AArch64 cross-toolchain packages.

 Please note that the other MuntsOS library crates in Alire (e.g. muntsos_beaglebone) are unusable due to breaking changes in alr 2.0.